CATALOG of

 Target Students: Technicians,

-Telephony Systems course, which includes data topics, in addition to voice
+the Business Telephony Systems course, which includes data topics, in addition

 Course Objectives: